About Hobart Dog Walking Association

 It's a great way to meet other dog walkers, enjoy social walks and discover places to walk your dog.

 It's also a good way to share information about dog walking areas, keep informed and consider actions to take when dog walking areas are under threaten in your area.
+Since forming, the HDWA has worked hard to save dog exercise areas, and had our share of success.

 Behind the scenes we regularly liaise with Councils and strive to build positive and relationships with Councils.
 Two-way communication and consultation is vital.